ytakemon/2018-07-30-Intro2R/_episodes/08-plot-ggplot2.md

 ## 1293   Rwanda    Africa 1992  23.599 7290203  737.0686
 ~~~
 {: .output}

-These correspond to the years when the Cambodian genocide and hte Rwandan genocide occured.
+These correspond to the years when the Cambodian genocide and the Rwandan genocide occurred.
 These are ways in which visualizing plots leads to insights in the data.

 ## Box plots
 The most popular plot besides a scatter plot might be a bar graph, but bar graphs do not show distribution to data within a group very well...
 Instead, using box plots is a great alternative.
 Let's make one here:

 ~~~
 ggplot(gapminder, aes(x= continent, y = log(gdpPercap), fill = continent))+